dvenor/salesforcefoundation.github.io/_posts/2014-11-24-table-driven-trigger-management.md

 ## Technical Overview
 **NOTE:** _We're using class names without prefixes throughout this article.
 This naming convention matches what's in our [Github repository](https://github.com/SalesforceFoundation/Cumulus).
 However, the classes inside the NPSP managed package all use the npsp prefix._

 In our TDTM design, one trigger and one trigger only exists for each object (one for Contact, one for Account, one for Opportunity, and so on), both for standard and for custom objects.
 These triggers call our **Trigger Handler** ([`TDTM_TriggerHandler`](https://github.com/SalesforceFoundation/Cumulus/blob/dev/src/classes/TDTM_TriggerHandler.cls))---that's it---and pass it all the environment information.
 The actual business logic that needs to run when an action occurs on a record is stored in plain old classes.
-We created a custom object, Trigger_Handler__c, to store what **classes** to run for which **objects**, and under which **actions**.
-In this object we also define if the class is active or inactive, and if the logic is going to be run synchronously or asynchronously.
+We created a custom object, Trigger_Handler__c, to store which **classes** should run for each **object**, along with the related **actions**.
+In this object we also define whether the class is active or inactive, and whether the logic is going to be run synchronously or asynchronously.
 The Trigger Handler is then charged with the task of calling these classes when appropriate, which provides the added advantage of allowing us to centralize error handling for triggers around the Trigger Handler.

 That leaves us with the following fields in our Trigger_Handler__c custom object:

   * **Class__c**: the class to run
   * **Object__c**: the object that, when being modified, will make the class run
   * **Trigger_Action__c**: the actions on which the class will run (before insert, after update, and so on)
-  * **Load_Order__c**: the order on which classes that apply to the same object and which the same actions will run
+  * **Load_Order__c**: the order in which classes for the same object, and with the same actions, will run
   * **Asynchronous__c**: a flag that specifies whether the class will run synchronously or asynchronously

 Of course, we want this design to be extensible.
 We want to be able to add new classes and have our Trigger Handler run them.
-Also, we are storing the information of which classes to run (plus the details mentioned above), as strings in our custom object.
+We're also storing the information about which classes to run (plus the details mentioned above), as strings in our custom object.
 Therefore we need to instantiate the classes to run dynamically.
-And in order to make sure that they can actually be run, they need to implement the [`TDTM_Runnable`](https://github.com/SalesforceFoundation/Cumulus/blob/dev/src/classes/TDTM_Runnable.cls) interface.
+These classes also need to implement the [`TDTM_Runnable`](https://github.com/SalesforceFoundation/Cumulus/blob/dev/src/classes/TDTM_Runnable.cls) interface, in order to ensure that they can actually be run.

-The code in our `TDTM_TriggerHandler` class that creates an instance of each class to run and checks if it implements the required interface, looks like this:
+The code in our `TDTM_TriggerHandler` class that creates an instance of each class to run, and checks to see if the class implements the required interface, looks like this:

     if(classToRunRecord != null) {
         String classToRunName = String.valueOf(classToRunRecord.get('Class__c'));